onehilltech/promises/README.md

 ### Await

-JavaScript introduce a concept called async/await for serial execution of promises.
+JavaScript introduced a concept called async/await for serial execution of promises.
 The main idea the caller of `await` blocks until the promises is settled.
 The advantage of this approach is it makes promise code more readable because it removes promise chaining.
 We provide a similar with this library, and it is simple to use.
 Below is example code that